Daiso

 Daiso Industries Co., Ltd. (株式会社大創産業, Kabushiki gaisha Daisōsangyō) is a franchise of 100-yen shops founded in Japan.
 Its headquarters are in Higashihiroshima, Hiroshima Prefecture.
 Daiso has locations in 25 countries and regions worldwide.

 History

 Daiso was originally opened as a street vending shop with 100-yen products, known as "Yano Shoten", by Hirotake Yano in 1972.
 He later founded Daiso in 1977.

+In March 2021, Daiso launched Standard Products, a retail format distinct from its traditional 100-yen shops.
+First opened in Tokyo, the brand focuses on minimalist household goods using sustainable materials, with a higher price point.
+It currently operates over 180 stores worldwide and has expanded internationally to Australia, New Zealand, Singapore, Taiwan, Thailand, and the United States.